crystal-community/kilt-components/README.md

   <li>???</li>
   <li>Profit</li>
 </ul>

+This is text
+This is more text
 ```

 Every component is accessible to every other component through injected methods that wrap
 the constructor and a newly added `render` method.
 I.e. for component `root` above to
 access the `list` component, it would use the method `namespace_list(["item1", "item2", "etc"])`,
-which will return a string of that component's template rendered with whatever parameters
+which will return an instance of the component as if constructed through its `new` method with whatever parameters
 are passed in.
+A subsequent `render` call will convert that component into the string version for final
+display of the component.

 ## Contributors